bmcmahen/benny-boot/README.md

 # benny-boot

 An opinionated boilerplate consisting of express, mongojs, and google oauth on the server.
-Everything clientside is handled by Component, including the build process for js and css.
+Everything clientside is handled with Duo.
+CSS utilizes Myth to add variable support & vender prefixes.

 ```
 $ npm install
-$ node bin/build -b
+$ node builder.js -b
 $ node index
 ```